Changes in Registration and Enrollment Status

 If a student needs to withdraw from all courses due to an emergency, medical situation, disciplinary suspension, or administrative withdrawal, he or she must meet with the registrar to complete the form.
 This meeting should be in person if circumstances allow.
 Policies for withdrawing from courses are outlined above.
 In cases where it would be difficult or impossible for the student to obtain the consent of the instructors, the dean of students will arrange for assistance with completing the process.
 Additional information may be obtained from the Office of the Registrar.

 Semester charges to the student's account are adjusted on the basis of the date the Office of the Registrar receives written notification of withdrawal.
-For details, please refer to the Policy for Adjustment of Charges.
+For details, please refer to the Policy of Charge Adjustment.

 Leave of Absence

 Students who plan to leave Lewis & Clark for a period of one or two semesters must apply for a leave of absence.
 The filing deadline for a leave beginning in the spring semester is November 1 and for a leave beginning in the fall semester is April 1.

 Before filing a request for a leave of absence, the student must meet with his or her faculty advisor to explore how the leave will fit into the overall academic plan.
 The request for the leave of absence is completed through the Office of the Registrar.
 The student will be notified by email of the decision.
 If the request is denied, the student may appeal the decision to the Curriculum Subcommittee on Petitions.

 If a leave of absence is approved, the General Education requirements as well as the major and minor requirements in effect at the start of the leave will apply when the student returns from the leave.

 Students who do not apply for a leave of absence or whose period of absence exceeds two semesters will be withdrawn from Lewis & Clark.
 They must apply to the registrar for readmission, and will be subject to the graduation requirements in effect at the time of their return.